jnigrelli/cornserve/docs/architecture/index.md

     tasks = {"mllm": mllm}

-async def serve(request: Request) -> Response:
+async def serve(
-    """The function that will be run when a request hits the app.""" mllm_input = MLLMInput(prompt=request.prompt, multimodal_data=request.multimodal_data)
-    mllm_output = await mllm(mllm_input)
-    return Response(response=mllm_output.response)
+    request: OpenAIChatCompletionRequest,
+) -> AsyncIterator[OpenAIChatCompletionChunk]:
+    """Main serve function for the app."""
+    async for chunk in await mllm(request):
+        token = chunk.choices[0].delta.content
+        if token == "Cornserve":
+            print("Yay found Cornserve!")
+        yield chunk

 ```

 Importantly, in app configurations, apps specify the tasks that they intend to invoke.
 These tasks are *dispatched* to be executed on the data plane.
-There are built-in tasks under `cornserve_tasklib.task`, such as `MLLMTask` for multimodal LLM inference, `LLMTask` for LLM inference, and `EncoderTask` for multimodal data embedding, and users can build their own tasks using components from `cornserve.task.base`.
+Tasks are imported from modules under `cornserve_tasklib.task`, such as `MLLMTask` for multimodal LLM inference, `LLMTask` for LLM inference, and `EncoderTask` for multimodal data embedding, and users can build their own tasks using components from `cornserve.task.base`.
-All other inline Python code is executed in place by the Cornserve Gateway.
+All other inline Python code is executed imperatively by the Cornserve Gateway, so the app offers the full flexibility of Python programming.

+Another part to highlight is `encoder_fission=True` passed into `MLLMTask`.
+When it's `True`, the image encoder and the LLM model will be split and deployed as two separate Task Executors (i.e., two separate unit tasks) on the data plane.
+Each Task Executor in this case will run on dedicated GPUs.
+On the other hand, if `encoder_fission=False`, both the image encoder and the LLM model will be deployed together as a single Task Executor on the data plane, sharing the same GPUs -- this is what monolithic LLM serving systems today do.
+So you can always pick and choose whether you want to use encoder fission or not on a per-app basis based on the characteristics of your workload.

+For a more realistic example, see [Building Apps](../getting_started/building_apps.md).
 See also the dedicated page on [tasks](task.md).